core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The OSCORE header compression defined in Section 6 of {{RFC8613}} is used, with the following differences.

 * The payload of the OSCORE message SHALL encode the ciphertext of the COSE object.
-In the signature mode, the ciphertext above is concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.
+In the group mode, the ciphertext above is concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.

-* This specification defines the usage of the sixth least significant bit, namely the Signing Flag bit, in the first byte of the OSCORE option containing the OSCORE flag bits.
+* This specification defines the usage of the sixth least significant bit, namely the Group Protection Flag bit, in the first byte of the OSCORE option containing the OSCORE flag bits.
 This flag bit is registered in {{iana-cons-flag-bits}} of this specification.

-* The Signing Flag bit MUST be set to 1 if the OSCORE message is protected using the signature mode, as per {{ssec-protect-request}} and {{ssec-protect-response}}.
-Instead, the Signing Flag bit MUST be set to 0 if the OSCORE message is protected using the pairwise mode, as per {{sec-pairwise-protection-req}} and {{sec-pairwise-protection-resp}}.
+* The Group Protection Flag bit MUST be set to 1 if the OSCORE message is protected using the group mode, as per {{ssec-protect-request}} and {{ssec-protect-response}}.
+Instead, the Group Protection Flag bit MUST be set to 0 if the OSCORE message is protected using the pairwise mode, as per {{sec-pairwise-protection-req}} and {{sec-pairwise-protection-resp}}.

-   If any of the following conditions holds, a recipient MUST discard an incoming OSCORE message with the Signing Flag bit set to 0:
+   If any of the following conditions holds, a recipient MUST discard an incoming OSCORE message with the Group Protection Flag bit set to 0:

-   - The Signing Flag bit is set to 1, and the recipient can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.
+   - The Group Protection Flag bit is set to 1, and the recipient can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.

-   - The Signing Flag bit is set to 0, and the recipient can retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group, but the recipient does not support the pairwise mode.
+   - The Group Protection Flag bit is set to 0, and the recipient can retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group, but the recipient does not support the pairwise mode.

 ## Examples of Compressed COSE Objects

-This section covers a list of OSCORE Header Compression examples for group requests and responses, with Group OSCORE used in signature mode.
+This section covers a list of OSCORE Header Compression examples for group requests and responses, with Group OSCORE used in group mode.

 The examples assume that the COSE_Encrypt0 object is set (which means the CoAP message and cryptographic material is known).
 Note that the examples do not include the full CoAP unprotected message or the full Security Context, but only the input necessary to the compression mechanism, i.e. the COSE_Encrypt0 object.
 The output is the compressed COSE object as defined in {{compression}} and divided into two parts, since the object is transported in two CoAP fields: OSCORE option and payload.